robwilliams/cowtown/index.md

 <p> </p>
 <p><h3>Gift Vouchers Are Available Now - Giving The Gift of Music is Easy.</h3></p>
 <p><h4>Are You ready to get the Help You need?</p>
-<p>Click the button to dial direct, or use the numbers underneath the button to call.
-Your only regret will be that it took so long to find out what lou are going to learn.<h4></p>
+<p>Click the button to dial direct, or use the numbers below the button to call direct.
+Your only regret will be that it took so long to find me.<h4></p>
 <div class="jumbotron">
   <a class="btn btn-large btn-success" href="tel:07968077280" onclick="ga('send', 'event', 'button', 'click', 'Dial Now'); return true;">
     Yes Please, Neil